briandipalma/spa-2014/workshop_part2.md

 	({status}) => {}
 	```

+	Once you reload you should see logging for a couple of contacts.

 8. In the render method

 	iterate over the state map and display its data in the DOM.